Mariners vs. Braves Player Props Betting Odds

-Ronald Acuna Jr. and Ty France are two of the players with prop bets available when the Atlanta Braves and the Seattle Mariners play at Truist Park on Saturday (at 7:15 PM ET).
+Player prop bet options for Ronald Acuna Jr., Ty France and others are listed when the Atlanta Braves host the Seattle Mariners at Truist Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!